Snowflake-Labs/sfquickstarts/site/sfguides/src/ask-questions-to-your-documents-using-rag-with-snowflake-cortex/ask-questions-to-your-documents-using-rag-with-snowflake-cortex.md

 - [The Ultimate Downhill Bike](https://github.com/Snowflake-Labs/sfquickstarts/blob/master/site/sfguides/src/ask-questions-to-your-documents-using-rag-with-snowflake-cortex/assets/The_Ultimate_Downhill_Bike.pdf)

+Try asking questions that are unique in that new bike guide like:

+- What is the name of the ultimate downhill bike?
+- What is the suspension used for the downhill bike?
+(note: try different models to see different results)
+- What is the carbon used for the downhill bike?
+- Who are the testers for the downhill bike?

 Once you have finish testing uploading new documents and asking questions, you may want to suspend the task: